amadden80/building_an_application_framework/1_view_templating.md

 ##Problem statement 4:

-Write erb templates in a new directory (including layout.erb).
+Write erb templates in a new directory
-A call to render prints a rendered template & layout
+A call to render prints the rendered template

 ---
 ## Relevant Notions and Softwares